javirub/flash-attention-build-image/README.md

 FlashAttention and FlashAttention-2 are free to use and modify (see LICENSE).
 Please cite and credit FlashAttention if you use it.

+## Docker Images

+Pre-built Docker images with FlashAttention are available on Docker Hub.
+These images make it easy to use FlashAttention without having to build it from source.

+See [DOCKER.md](DOCKER.md) for more information on using and building the Docker images.

 ## FlashAttention-3 beta release
 FlashAttention-3 is optimized for Hopper GPUs (e.g. H100).